chinapedia/wikipedia.abstract.en/Page/Lift_(force).md

 The wider flow around the airfoil

-Karman_trefftz.gif, which split into two – an upper and lower part – at the leading edge.
+, which split into two – an upper and lower part – at the leading edge.
 A marked speed difference between the upper-and lower-surface streamlines is shown most clearly in the image animation, with the upper markers arriving at the trailing edge long before the lower ones.
 Colors of the dots indicate streamlines.]]

-Airfoil_isobars.jpg around a lifting airfoil.
+around a lifting airfoil.
 The plus sign indicates pressure higher than ambient, and the minus sign indicates pressure lower than ambient (NOT negative pressure in the absolute sense).
 The block arrows indicate the directions of net forces on fluid parcels in different parts of the flowfield.]]

 An airfoil affects the speed and direction of the flow over a wide area, producing a pattern called a _velocity field_.
 When an airfoil produces lift, the flow ahead of the airfoil is deflected upward, the flow above and below the airfoil is deflected downward, and the flow behind the airfoil is deflected upward again, leaving the air far behind the airfoil in the same state as the oncoming flow far ahead.
 The flow above the upper surface is sped up, while the flow below the airfoil is slowed down.
 Together with the upward deflection of air in front and the downward deflection of the air immediately behind, this establishes a net circulatory component of the flow.
 The downward deflection and the changes in flow speed are pronounced and extend over a wide area, as can be seen in the flow animation on the right.
 These differences in the direction and speed of the flow are greatest close to the airfoil and decrease gradually far above and below.
 All of these features of the velocity field also appear in theoretical models for lifting flows.[92][93]